 Your adrenals stop producing the stress hormones adrenaline and cortisol and begin to produce metakephalins that stimulate the thymus to program the WBC’s.
 All hormones, all the time!

 High stress means high adrenaline and cortisol production interfering with sleep and effectively turning off the immune system, making you vulnerable to infection and over a very long period of time, cancer.

-Your WBCs can travel anywhere in the body, even pass the blood brain barrier delivering messages called cytokines.
+Your WBCs can travel anywhere in the body, even pass the blood-brain barrier delivering messages called cytokines.
 Cytokines are the tiniest of the “hormones”.
 These minute messengers instigate the immune response, whether that’s a breakout of hives in response to an allergen or the attack of an invading virus.
-These amazing WBC carries on its cell membrane information about all the hormones, all the neurotransmitters, and all the cytokines in the body during its lifetime.
+This amazing WBC carries on its cell membrane information about all the hormones, all the neurotransmitters, and all the cytokines in the body during its lifetime.

 So what can you do this Flu Season?

 Adopt healthy-living strategies such as:

 - Eat a diet high in fruits and vegetables.

 - Maintain a healthy weight.